cockroachdb/docs/src/current/cockroachcloud/authorization.md

 ### Billing Coordinator

-Users with this role in an organization can [manage billing for that organization]({% link cockroachcloud/billing-management.md %}) through the {{ site.data.products.db }} console billing page at [`https://cockroachlabs.cloud/billing/overview`](https://cockroachlabs.cloud/billing/overview).
+Users with this role in an organization can [manage billing for that organization]({% link cockroachcloud/billing-management.md %}) through the CockroachDB {{ site.data.products.cloud }} console billing page at [`https://cockroachlabs.cloud/billing/overview`](https://cockroachlabs.cloud/billing/overview).

 ### Cluster Operator